Rizal Shrine (Calamba)

-The Rizal Shrine in Calamba (Museo ni José Rizal Calamba) is a reproduction of the original two-story, Spanish-colonial style house in Calamba, Laguna where José Rizal was born on June 19, 1861.
-Rizal is regarded as one of the greatest national heroes of the Philippines.
+The Rizal Shrine in Calamba (Museo ni José Rizal Calamba) is a reproduction of the original two-story, Bahay na bato in Calamba, Laguna where José Rizal was born on June 19, 1861.
+Rizal is regarded as one of the greatest national hero of the Philippines.

 The house is designated as a National Shrine (Level 1) by the National Historical Commission of the Philippines.
 It is located along Mercado Street and Rizal Street in Calamba's Poblacion 5 and is in close proximity to St. John the Baptist Parish Church and the City College of Calamba.